intel-analytics/ipex-llm/python/llm/example/GPU/QLoRA-FineTuning/alpaca-qlora/README.md

 ## Example: Alpaca QLoRA Finetuning

-This example is ported from is ported from [alpaca-lora](https://github.com/tloen/alpaca-lora/blob/main/finetune.py).
+This example is ported from [alpaca-lora](https://github.com/tloen/alpaca-lora/blob/main/finetune.py).
+Just a few code changes are needed to finetune a llama2-7b model using QLoRA with BigDL-LLM 4bit optimizations on Intel GPUs.

 ### 1. Install